hasenbanck/romu/README.md

 You can read more about the theory behind Romu in the [official paper](https://arxiv.org/abs/2002.11331) and it's unique selling points on the [official website](https://www.romu-random.org/) of the original author.

+## Seeding

+When the user calls the `new()` or `default()` functions of a generator, the implementation tries to use the best available randomness source to seed the generator (in the following order):
+ 1. The crate `getrandom` to seed from a high quality randomness source of the operating system.
+    The feature `getrandom` must be activated for this.
+ 2. Use the functionality of the standard library to create a low quality randomness seed (using the current time, the thread ID and a memory address).
+    The feature `std` must be activated for this.
+ 3. Use a memory address as a very low randomness seed.
+If Address Space Layout Randomization (ASLR) is supported by the operating system, this should be a pretty "random" value.

+It is highly recommended using the `no_std` compatible `getrandom` feature to get high quality randomness seeds.

+The user can always create / update a generator with a user provided seed value.

+If the `tls` feature is used, the user should call the `seed()` function to seed the TLS before creating the first random numbers, since the TLS instance is instantiated with a fixed value.

+## SIMD

+The crate currently provides three generators that tries to use auto vectorization to speed up the generation of large amounts of random numbers.

+ * `Rng128` - This should be used when the processor has access to 128-bit SIMD (SSE2 / NEON).
+ * `Rng256` - This should be used when the processor has access to 256-bit SIMD (AVX2).
+ * `Rng512` - This should be used when the processor has access to 512-bit SIMD (AVX512).

+The nightly only feature `unstable_simd` uses the `core::simd` create to implement the SIMD.
+Users should test the available generators for their workload and verify if they can accelerate them using the SIMD functionality.

 ## Features

 The crate is `no_std` compatible.